 Market risk is the risk of change in fair value of a financial instrument due to changes in interest rates, equity prices, creditworthiness, financing, exchange rates or other factors.
 Our primary market risk exposure relates to changes in interest rates in our cash, cash equivalents and marketable securities.
 We place our investments in high-quality financial instruments, primarily money market funds, corporate debt securities, asset backed securities and U.S. government agency notes with maturities of less than one year, which we believe are subject to limited interest rate and credit risk.
 The securities in our investment portfolio are not leveraged, are classified as available-for-sale and, due to the short-term nature, are subject to minimal interest rate risk.
 We currently do not hedge interest rate exposure and consistent with our investment policy, we do not use derivative financial instruments in our investment portfolio.
 At December 31, 2011, we held \$55.7 million in cash, cash equivalents and available for sale securities and due to the short-term maturities of our investments, we do not believe that a 10% change in average interest rates would have a significant impact on our interest income.
+As December 31, 2011, our cash, cash equivalents and available for sale securities or our interest income.
+As December 31, 2011, our cash, cash equivalents and available for sale securities or our interest income.
 As December 31, 2011, our cash, cash equivalents and available for sale securities were all due on demand or within one year.
 Our outstanding debt has a fixed interest rate and therefore, we have no exposure to interest rate fluctuations.